+POLICY H2: SETTLEMENT BOUNDARY

-POLICY H2: LIMITS TO DEVELOPMENT - Development proposals within The Plan area on sites within the Limits to Development, or in terms of new sporting or recreational facilities close or adjacent to the Limits to Development as identified on the Policies Map, will be supported where they respect the shape and form of Great Bowden and comply with the policies of The Plan.
+Development proposals within The Plan area on sites within the Settlement Boundary, or in terms of new sporting or recreational facilities close or adjacent to the Settlement Boundary as identified on the Policies Map, will be supported where they respect the shape and form of Great Bowden and comply with the policies of The Plan.

-Land outside the defined Limits to Development will be treated as open countryside, where development will be carefully controlled in line with local and national strategic planning policies.
+Land outside the defined Settlement Boundary will be treated as open countryside, where development will be carefully controlled in line with local and national strategic planning policies.